DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-popup.md

 ## Add the Popup Edit Form

 Implement the `Popup` component from the previous step.
-This component renders popup form elements: a title, multiple text fields in a grid, Save and Cancel buttons.
+This component renders pop-up form elements: a title, multiple text fields in a grid, and Save and Cancel buttons.
 When the `onChange` event is raised, each text field executes the `onChange` function passed to the `Popup` (`processValueChange` in the previous step).
 Similarly, the buttons execute the `Popup`'s `onApplyChanges` and `onCancelChanges` functions (`applyChanges` and `cancelChanges`).
-All popup form elements are components from the Material-UI framework.
+All pop-up form elements are components from the Material-UI framework.

 ```jsx
 const Popup = ({